lukamiletic95/papers/Push pull push HEAP PSS.md

 The main role of HEAP is to optimize the utilization of nodes' capabilities (e.g. bandwidth), by adjusting their fanout in correspondence with the selected factors (*b, \_b\_, f*).
 Thus, nodes periodically gossip their information about other nodes' capabilities via *AGGREGATION* messages.
 This leads to nodes learning about the potential of the network and adjusting the information about that potential (*\_b\_*).
 That information is then used when calculating a node's fanout.

+Finally, we will describe the third part of this solution, which enables it to be applied in  a wide area network.
+So far, it was assumed that a *FN* has knowledge of every other node in the network.
+To overcome this problem, we introduce the PSS (Peer Sampling Service) [13].

 #### 3. PSS